Motivic action for Siegel modular forms: Introduction

-Conjecturally (as in ~\cite[Sec.\ 4]{Prasanna_Venkatesh}), there is an adjoint motive $M(\pi_f,\Ad)$ associated with $\pi_f$ in the category of Chow motives over $\Q$, whose Galois representation is the adjoint representation of the Galois representation associated with $\pi_f$, and that is well defined up to isomophism in this category.
+As in ~\cite[Sec.\ 4]{Prasanna_Venkatesh}, we assume there is an adjoint motive $M(\pi_f,\Ad)$ associated with $\pi_f$ in the category of Chow motives over $\Q$, whose Galois representation is the adjoint representation of the Galois representation associated with $\pi_f$, and that is well defined up to isomorphism in this category.
 In the special case when $f$ corresponds to an abelian surface $A$ over $\Q$ (so that $(k,2) = (2,2))$, the motive $M(\pi_f, \Ad)$ may be realized explicitly as $\Sym^2 H^1(A) (1)$.

 Consider the motivic cohomology group